 The mission of the European Schools is to provide a multilingual and multicultural education for nursery, primary and secondary level pupils.

-The European School system consists of two years of early education (nursery cycle), five years of primary and seven years of secondary education.
+The European School system consists of two years of early education (nursery cycle), five years of primary education (primary cycle) and seven years of secondary education (secondary cycle).

-Pupils are admitted to the nursery school at the beginning of the school year in September of the calendar year in which the child reaches four years of age and pupils shall be admitted to primary year 1 at the beginning of the school year in September of the calendar year in which the child reaches six years of age.
+Pupils are admitted to the nursery cycle at the beginning of the school year in September of the calendar year in which the child reaches four years of age.

 Early Education is designed to: